src-d/blog/content/post/review-building-static-analysis-tools.md

 ### 2. 2009 Filing bugs/Fixit

-Next attempt of integration static analysis tools for Java wich is documented in the paper was filing the results of analysis as bugs in the project bug-tracking system.
-Then a company-wide dedicated effort was made in a format of a “Fixit” week, so that all engineers would have time to clean up those issues.
+Next attempt of integration of static analysis tools for Java which is documented in the paper was filing the results of the analysis as bugs in the project bug-tracking system.
+Then a company-wide dedicated effort was made in a format of a “Fixit” week so that all engineers would have time to clean up those issues.

 This approach has some advantages: